 More than twenty million children suffering in the Horn of Africa as drought intensifies – UNICEF

-UNICEF warns of funding shortfall as the region faces an unprecedented fifth consecutive failed rainy season and poor outlook for the sixth
+UN children’s agency warns of funding shortfall as the region faces an unprecedented fifth consecutive failed rainy season and poor outlook for the sixth.

 NAIROBI, 22 December 2022 – The number of children suffering dire drought conditions across Ethiopia, Kenya and Somalia has more than doubled in five months, according to UNICEF.

 Around 20.2 million children are now facing the threat of severe hunger, thirst and disease, compared to 10 million in July, as climate change, conflict, global inflation and grain shortages devastate the region.

 “While collective and accelerated efforts have mitigated some of the worst impact of what had been feared, children in the Horn of Africa are still facing the most severe drought in more than two generations,” explains Lieke van de Wiel, UNICEF Deputy Regional Director for Eastern and Southern Africa.